microsoft/Dev-Pod/docs/objectives.md

 ## Conclusion

 The objectives of the Dev Pods program are designed to work in concert, creating a comprehensive approach to improving development practices.
-By addressing productivity, community building, knowledge sharing, collaboration, and business value simultaneously, the program aims to deliver transformative and sustainable improvements to participating organizations.
+By addressing productivity, community building, knowledge sharing, collaboration, continuous support, and business value simultaneously, the program aims to deliver transformative and sustainable improvements to participating organizations.